scottdavenport/ccc-landing/README.md

 ### Admin Access

-The site includes a secure admin dashboard for managing tournament details and content.
+The site includes a secure admin dashboard for managing tournament details, users, and content.
 Admin access is controlled through Supabase user metadata, with role-based access control implemented.
 For security reasons, any unauthorized attempts to access admin pages will result in an automatic logout.

+Admin features include:
+- User management interface for viewing and monitoring user accounts
+- Role-based access control
+- Interactive connection status monitoring

 Contact the project maintainers to request admin access.

 **Edit a file directly in GitHub**